blockchain/lib-exchange-client/php/docs/Api/TradingApi.md

 ## getOrders

-> \com.blockchain.exchange.rest\com.blockchain.exchange.rest.model\OrderSummary[] getOrders($symbol, $from, $to, $status, $page)
+> \com.blockchain.exchange.rest\com.blockchain.exchange.rest.model\OrderSummary[] getOrders($symbol, $from, $to, $status, $limit)

 Get a list orders

 Returns live and historic orders, defaulting to live orders.
-Returns at most 50 results, use pagination to return further results
+Returns at most 100 results, use timestamp to paginate for further results

 ### Example